x789/xonox/source/README.md

 ```
 python -m xonox
 ```
-If you want `xonox` to listen only on a single IP-address:
+If you want `xonox` to listen only on a single IP-address you can use the `--host` parameter to specify it.
 ```
-python -m xonox 192.168.3.3
+python -m xonox --host 192.168.3.3
 ```

 ### Configure Your Environment